SuperOfficeDocs/superoffice-docs/docs/en/email/service/learn/email-filters/create-email-filter.md

 1. Select what the filter applies to:

     * **All incoming email**: If you select this option, the email filter is used for all incoming emails.
     * **Email which contains**: If you select this option, emails containing the fixed expression (regexp) specified in the fields to the right will trigger the email filter.
-In the list box on the far right, you can choose between the email header and/or email body.
+You can choose between the email header and/or email body.

 1. In the **Find regular expressions** tab, you can define regular expressions that find text in emails, and save them as variables.
 To assign the value from a regular expression to a variable named myVariable, use the following format: myVariable = &lt;regexp&gt;.

 1. In the **Set links** tab, you can specify how incoming email is linked to a request and/or a contact on the basis of the email content:
-    * **Link to contact where**: Here you can link the generated request to a contact based on information from the email.
-You define these by selecting one of the contact fields in the left-hand list box, and then entering a regular expression that returns the value that identifies the contact.
+    * **Link to contact where**: To link the generated request to a contact based on information from the email, select one of the contact fields from the list, and then enter a regular expression that returns the value that identifies the contact.
     * **Link to request where**: Here you can link the email to an existing request based on a regular expression that extracts data from the email.

 1. In the **Set values** tab, you can add or replace values for contacts, companies and requests, based on the content of the email: